 Screening for Environmental Conditions - Growth

-Changes in temperature, salinity, pH, hydrogen peroxide (H2O2) stress, and UV stress were tested in MHB.
-To test salinity and pH, cells are grown to early-log phase and transferred to fresh, appropriately altered MHB for an additional 30-60 minute growth period.
-Alternatively, for temperature, H2O2, and UV stress, cultures are grown to mid-log, exposed to the condition, and given 30 minutes to recover.
-MHB versus CDM was tested by growing cultures to mid-log in MHB or CDM.
+Changes in temperature, salinity, pH, hydrogen peroxide (H2O2) stress, and UV stress were tested in sMHB.
+To test salinity and pH, cells were grown to early-log phase and transferred to fresh, modified sMHB for an additional 30-60 minute growth period.
+Alternatively, for temperature, H2O2, and UV stress, cultures were grown to mid-log, exposed to the stress, and given 30 minutes to recover. sMHB versus CDM was tested by growing cultures to mid-log in MHB or CDM.
 Changes in iron, magnesium, or spermine concentrations were tested in CDM by altering the recipe to reflect the concentrations tested, and allowing the cultures to grow to mid-log.

 GFP Assay

 After cultures were grown to mid-log, 1 - 4mL was pelleted and resuspended in 1xPBS.
 In technical triplicate, 250 uL was plated in a clear 96-well plate and the OD600 was read by the SpectraMax® iD3 Multi-Mode Microplate Reader.
 200 uL of the sample was then transferred to a black 96-well plate and the fluorescent value was measured.
-Fluorescence was normalized to LVS containing an empty vector (pF) in 1xPBS, and calculated relative to the corresponding OD600.
+Fluorescence was normalized to LVS containing an empty vector (pF) in 1xPBS and calculated relative to the corresponding OD600.

 β-Galactosidase Assay

-Cultures were grown to early mid-log (around OD600 0.3) in triplicate.
+Cultures were grown to early mid-log (OD600 0.3 – 0.35) in triplicate.
 Growth was halted by placing cultures on ice for at least 30 minutes before cells were added to tubes containing Z-buffer supplemented with β-mercaptoethanol.
 0.1% SDS and chloroform were added, cultures were vortexed, then allowed to come to 28°C for 10 minutes prior to the addition of the substrate O-nitrophenyl- β -galactopyranoside (ONPG).
 Reactions were stopped upon reaching a yellow color, OD420 0.6-0.9.

 REFERENCES